Taxonomy-Conditioned Hierarchical Bayesian TSB Models for Heterogeneous Intermittent Demand Forecasting: Methodology

 We consider a panel of items $i\in\{1,\dots,N\}$ with item-specific horizons $t\in\{1,\dots,T_i\}$ and a fixed forecast origin $t_{0,i}\in\{1,\dots,T_i\}$.
 The in-sample (initialization) window is $\mathcal T_i^{\mathrm{in}}=\{1,\dots,t_{0,i}\}$ and the evaluation window is $\mathcal T_i^{\mathrm{oos}}=\{t_{0,i}+1,\dots,T_i\}$.
 When a common origin is used, we write $t_0$, $\mathcal T^{\mathrm{in}}$, and $\mathcal T^{\mathrm{oos}}$ without item subscripts.

-For each $(i,t)$ we observe nonnegative demand $Y_{i,t}\ge 0$ and define the occurrence indicator $p_{i,t}=\mathbb[1]\{Y_{i,t}>0\}$.
+For each $(i,t)$ we observe nonnegative demand $Y_{i,t}\ge 0$ and define the occurrence indicator $p_{i,t}=\mathbb{I}\{Y_{i,t}>0\}$.
 When $p_{i,t}=1$ a conditional positive-demand size is observed, denoted $s_{i,t}=Y_{i,t}$ and $\ell_{i,t}=\log s_{i,t}$; otherwise $s_{i,t}$ is unobserved.
 Let $n_i=|\mathcal T_i^{\mathrm{in}}|$ and $m_i=\sum_{t\in\mathcal T_i^{\mathrm{in}}} p_{i,t}$.
 When $m_i>0$, define $\bar\ell_i=\frac{1}{m_i}\sum_{t\in\mathcal T_i^{\mathrm{in}}:p_{i,t}=1}\ell_{i,t}$ and $s_{\ell,i}^2=\frac{1}{m_i-1}\sum_{t:p_{i,t}=1}(\ell_{i,t}-\bar\ell_i)^2$ (if $m_i>1$).

+\paragraph{Segment definition (ADI--CV$^2$ taxonomy, Online Retail).} Segment assignment is computed only from $\mathcal T_i^{\mathrm{in}}$.
+For each item with $m_i>0$, we define

+We then classify Smooth/Erratic/Intermittent/Lumpy using thresholds $(1.32,0.49)$ \citep{syntetos2005categorization}.
+Items with no positive observations in $\mathcal T_i^{\mathrm{in}}$ are assigned to the global fallback pool.

-\paragraph{Assumptions.} (i) Fixed-origin, time-invariant per-period forecasting throughout $\mathcal T_i^{\mathrm{oos}}$; (ii) conditional on $p_{i,t}=1$, positive sizes follow a Log-Normal distribution ($\log S_{i,t}\sim\mathcal N(\mu_i,\sigma^2)$).
-For the ablation study, we also test a Gamma-Gamma conjugate model as an alternative for the size distribution (Section~\ref{sec:ablation}); (iii) across items, $(\pi_i,\mu_i)$ are independent with $\mu_i\sim\mathcal N(\mu_0,\tau^2)$; (iv) the initialization window is used to estimate hyper-parameters and item-level posteriors; (v) no covariates are used in the main model.\footnote{Extensions with covariates can be obtained by (a) a logistic link on $\pi_i$ and (b) a linear mixed model on $\ell_{i,t}$; we focus on the intercept-only panel pooling to isolate the contribution of hierarchical shrinkage.} We emphasize that the log-size distribution is right-skew accommodating via a log-normal mechanism; we do not make Pareto-type heavy-tail claims.
+\paragraph{Assumptions.} (i) Our primary protocol is fixed-origin forecasting over $\mathcal T_i^{\mathrm{oos}}$; (ii) conditional on $p_{i,t}=1$, positive sizes are Log-Normal on the original scale, with Gaussian log-size residuals; (iii) each item belongs to a pooling group $g(i)\in\{1,\dots,G\}$ and uses group-specific priors $\pi_i\sim\mathrm{Beta}(\alpha_{g(i)},\beta_{g(i)})$ and $\mu_i\sim\mathcal N(\mu_{0,g(i)},\tau_{g(i)}^2)$; (iv) the initialization window estimates hyper-parameters and item-level posteriors; (v) no covariates are used in the main model.\footnote{Extensions with covariates can be obtained by (a) a logistic link on $\pi_i$ and (b) a linear mixed model on $\ell_{i,t}$; we focus on intercept-only pooling to isolate shrinkage.} In experiments, $g(i)$ uses ADI/$CV^2$ segments on Online Retail and a single global pool on M5.

-\subsection{TSB-HB: A multiplicative forecast with hierarchical shrinkage}
+\subsection{TSB-HB: A Multiplicative Forecast with Hierarchical Shrinkage}

-We retain TSB’s multiplicative forecast form and replace per-series EWMAs by hierarchical Bayesian (HB) shrinkage.
-For each item $i$: